chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR/FORENSICS-AND-THREAT-HUNTING/DFIR-Working-Memory.md

 - Scanning
   - Depends on how well the A/V is written

+**OVERALL:** timestamp interpretation should always be done in context with any any other actions that can help explain changes.

 ### Understanding Timestamps - Lateral Movement Analysis

-- File copied to remote system
+- **Time Paradox:** a file is modified before it is creates, indicative of lateral movement and copying of files from a remote system!

-  - Created time: Time of copy (possible time of lateral movement)
+  - **Creation time:** Time of copy (possible time of lateral movement)
-  - Modification time: maintains the original modification time
+  - **Modification time:** maintains the original modification time from the source machine
-  - Use as a "Pivot Point"
+  - Always use **creation time** as a "Pivot Point" in timeline

 ### Filesystem Timeline Format
 - Columns